Looking for the perfect chocolatey teatime snack? This moist Chocolate Chip Loaf Cake is easy to whip up and hits the spot every time.

 - 1 teaspoon salt

-- 1 cup mini chocolate chips (semi-sweet or dark chocolate)
+- 1 ยผ cup mini chocolate chips (semi-sweet or dark chocolate)

 Instructions

-- Preheat your oven to 350°F and prepare a 9-inch loaf pan by greasing with cooking spray or lining with parchment paper.
+- Preheat your oven to 350ยฐF and prepare a 9-inch loaf pan by greasing with cooking spray or lining with parchment paper.

-- Transfer your batter to your prepared loaf pan and sprinkle the remaining chocolate chips on top.
+- Transfer your batter to your prepared loaf pan and use a spatula to smooth out the top.
+Sprinkle the remaining chocolate chips on top.

 Pro Tips